fChristenson/The-Bloodless-Legion/cities/Gorbold/taverns/The_Greedy_Trickster.md

 It stands next to the hanfull of houses in the hamlet.

 ## Description
 The inn is a two storey building of half-timbered walls, with several leaded glass windows and a smooth stone floor.
-Accomodations consist of a few small rooms with beds and straw mattresses.
+Accomodations consist of 2 small rooms with beds and straw mattresses.

 ## Innkeeper
 The innkeeper is a short female dwarf named Ahaz.